GlenKPeterson/Paguro/README.md

 #What's New?

 2016-05-28 @pakoito is making good progress on his [Java7 back-port of UncleJim](https://github.com/pakoito/UncleJim).
-That's a big effort, but may be on hold as we [consider instead converting UncleJim to Kotlin which both works on Android and compiles to Java 6](https://github.com/GlenKPeterson/UncleJim/issues/5#issuecomment-222507088).
-That might be the best for Java 6, 7, 8, and Kotlin developers!?
+We may [consider instead converting UncleJim to Kotlin which both works on Android and compiles to Java 6](https://github.com/GlenKPeterson/UncleJim/issues/5#issuecomment-222507088).

 #Features